Super Nasal-Oral Ratiometry System

 • Real-time visual feedback of velopharyngeal closure

-• Off-line objective analysis of aerodynamic nasalance
+• Off-line analysis of aerodynamic nasalance

-• Auditory playback of speech production
+• Auditory playback of recorded speech

 • Photorealistic and stylised views